All Episodes

 The Supreme Court in a long line of cases has said you cannot be penalized for exercising rights you have under the United States.

-Well, Jay, when you have three branches of government and the executive and and the legislative branch are in conflict, well, that would be the purpose of seeking remedy in the judicial branch.
+Jay, when you have three branches of government and the executive and and the legislative branch are in conflict.

-Uh, and those cases may well, we may know Friday.
+And those cases may well, we may know Friday.

 Show me what democracy looks like.

-This is what democracy looks like.
+This is what democracy.

-Hello, snowflakes.
+Hello, Snowflakes.

 Listen to me very carefully.

-I'm pre-metapol, and I am angry.
+I'm pre-menopausal and I am angry.

 And you know why I'm angry?